fishz1/4353woahWEBSITE/README.md

-npm install before running anything
+npm install before running anything (installs all of the dependencies listed in the package.json file)

 To run Code coverage test:
 npm test to perform code coverage using the unit tests in test.js